 Boise State is joining the Mountain West this year, which means new rivalries, new venues, new teams, and new jokes.
 Allow OBNUG to bring you up to speed.
-Today:.
+Today: New Mexico.
 Wednesday: San Diego State.
 2018: ITT Tech.

 - Location: Albuquerque, N.M.

 - Stadium: University Stadium (38,634 capacity)